eloquent/phony/doc/index.md

 $database->select->calledWith($query->get());
 ```

-There are other edge-case situations where *Phony* will exhibit this behaviour.
+There are other edge-case situations where *Phony* will exhibit this behavior.
 Refer to the [API] documentation for more detailed information.

 ### Mock builders